Line 3 (Kharkiv Metro)

 The line cuts the city of Kharkiv, the second largest city in Ukraine, on a northeast–southwest axis.
 The Oleksiivska line is third behind the Saltivska line with a daily ridership of 141,150 passengers.
-Work to expand the Oleksiivska line past its southern terminus, at Metrobudivnykiv, started late 2015 and is expected to be completed in the early 2020s.
+Work to expand the Oleksiivska line past its southern terminus, at Metrobudivnykiv, started in late 2015 and is expected to be completed in the early 2020s.